-Elise Hartin, MA, RCC
+Elise Hartin, RCC

 I am committed to helping you overcome both your mental and emotional obstacles to achieve the health and happiness you are seeking.

 An obstacle, as defined by Dictionary.com, is “something that obstructs or hinders progress.”

 Every person is unique.
 I believe that by exploring together to understand your emotional and mental obstacles, we can collaboratively work to overcome those obstacles.

 Together, we will gain insight, develop skills, and overcome challenges.

 My Professional Biography

 I pursued a career in counselling because I enjoy listening to people, trying to understand their experiences, and helping them to overcome their challenges.
 The idea of supporting people through whatever experiences they are struggling with is something that excites me.
 In my experiences as a counsellor over the past decade, I have continually been inspired by the resiliency I have seen in the people I’ve worked with, and I appreciate what I learn about life from my clients.